LIVE FREE RECOVERY

 For the best chance of a full recovery, dual diagnosis treatment should include:

-• Specialists in substance abuse and mental health treatment that work as a team to make sure the needs of both conditions are met.
+• Specialists in substance abuse and mental health treatment work as a team to make sure the needs of both conditions are met.

 • Therapy that allows the individual to make his or her own choices is the most reliable and commonly used approach.